 We have to standardize.
 TAUS, as a neutral industry organization, aims at bringing together the translation community and establishing industry-shared best practices and metrics.
 Together we know more!
 TAUS has developed and maintains an open DQF API that enables users to apply the same quality evaluation methods across all CAT tools that they might ever have to work with.
 It’s an ambitious initiative, but we, the TAUS team, strongly believe that it can be accomplished.
 However, we cannot do it alone.
 We need the bright minds of the industry to join us, share their struggles and success stories, and commit to unify the ways we approach quality evaluation.

 Needless to say, same goes for politics.
 While I’d like to be loyal to my fellow Latvians and promote the importance of difference in opinions, I see the value in trying to collaborate and using the collective brain to achieve better outcome for the common good.

 On 11 April 2018, TAUS will hold the biannual QE Summit, hosted by Microsoft in Dublin, Ireland.
 This time the main theme will be the exploration of new approaches towards quality evaluation.
 Gig economy, neural MT development, changing pricing models for post-editing: these and many other aspects drive the necessity for a common agreement on how we handle and measure translation quality.

-Dace is a product management professional with over 10 years of experience in the localization industry.
-As a Head of Operations, she leads the strategic planning and oversees the day-to-day operations at TAUS.
-Before joining TAUS in 2016, she worked in various LSP's.
+Dace is a product and operations management professional with 15+ years of experience in the localization industry.
+Over the past 7 years, she has taken on various roles at TAUS ranging from account management to product and operations management.
+Since 2020 she is a member of the Executive Team and leads the strategic planning and business operations of a team of 20+ employees.
 She holds a Bachelor’s degree in Translation and Interpreting and a Master’s degree in Social and Cultural Anthropology.